byuccl/spydrnet/docs/source/introduction.rst

 **Parsing a netlist**

 Normally, one will not create a digital design from scratch, and this is not the main propose of this tool.
 The normal way of getting a netlist into the tool is to use a parser.
 Spydrnet already comes will multiple parsers (currently Spydrnet only comes with a EDIF parser in the pre-alpha build).
 To parse a file, use Spydrnet.parse(pathToNetlist, netlistFormat).
 The path to the netlist can be either an absolute path or a relative path.
 For example, if the file fourBitCounter.edf is in the same directory as the python file, one can use design = Spydrnet.parse(fourBitCounter.edf, EDIF).
 One is not limited to the parsers provided, it is possible to use the Spydrnet API to write a parser for unsupported formats, but that is not covered in this guide.
+Please check the developer documentation

 **Composing a netlist**